 Clinical Training in Year One (12 months) and Year Two (6 months):

-During the second year, fellows rotate through 4 clinical blocks at Yale-New Haven Hospital, focused on hematology: (1) 1.5 months on the Bone Marrow Transplantation unit; (2) two months on Yale-New Haven Hospital's In-patient Hematology and Oncology Consult Services (3 weeks Oncology and 5 weeks Hematology), where fellows provide consultative services in the discipline of hematology to patients on the general wards and intensive care units at Yale-New Haven Hospital; (3) 1.5 months on the Adult Leukemia/Lymphoma Unit, where fellows participate in the acute care of patients with hematologic malignancies and complications of transplantation.
+During the second year, fellows rotate through four clinical blocks at Yale-New Haven Hospital, with a major focus on hematology: (1) 1.5 months on the Bone Marrow Transplantation unit; (2) two months on Yale-New Haven Hospital's In-patient Hematology and Oncology Consult Services (3 weeks Oncology and 5 weeks Hematology), where fellows provide consultative services in the discipline of oncology or hematology to patients on the general wards and intensive care units at Yale-New Haven Hospital; (3) 1.5 mo on the Adult Leukemia/Lymphoma Unit, where fellows participate in the acute care of patients with hematologic malignancies and complications of transplantation.
 (4) one month in Yale-New Haven Hospital's Transfusion and Laboratory Medicine Department, focused on blood banking, coagulation testing, flow cytometric analysis, and hematopathology.

 Research Training in Year Two (6 months) and Year Three (12 months):

-The second year (6 months) and third year (12 months) of training are devoted to research.
+The second year (6 mo) and third year of training are devoted to research.
 All fellows are expected to engage in a hypothesis-driven research project in a clinical, translational, or basic science arena.
 During the research block, the fellow spends the majority of his/her time engaged in his or her research project, under the mentorship and supervision of a faculty advisor, while continuing a continuity outpatient clinic experience in disease-specific units at Yale.